 Data on the built-in SSD is encrypted using T2’s hardware-accelerated AES engine with 256-bit keys tied to a unique identifier within the chip itself.
 With on-the-fly data encryption, everything stored on the SSD is automatically and fully encrypted without performance penalty.

 System management controller

-This controller is responsible for low-level functions on Intel-based Macs like responding to presses of the power button and to the display lid opening and closing.
-It also does battery management, thermal management and keyboard backlighting.
-As a bonus, it manages sudden motion and ambient light sensors, status indicator light, battery status indicator lights and even selects an external (instead of internal) video source for some iMac displays.
+This controller is responsible for low-level functions on Intel-based Macs, like responding to presses of the power button and to the display lid opening and closing.
+It also does battery management, thermal management, and keyboard backlighting.
+As a bonus, it manages the sudden motion and ambient light sensors, status indicator light, battery status indicator lights, and even selects an external (instead of internal) video source for some iMac displays.

-For the full analysis of the Apple T2 security chip and its components, how it was designed and what it does, be sure to read Apple’s T2 Security Overview document.
+For the full analysis of the Apple T2 Security Chip and its components, how it was designed, and what it does, be sure to check out Apple’s Platform Security guide.